British Virgin Islands: Music

+Media

+The BVI has two weekly newspapers The Island Sun and The BVI Beacon.
+The first newspaper was The Tortola Newspaper, whose first edition was published on 28 February 1959.

 Sport

-Because of its location and climate, the British Virgin Islands has long been a haven for sailing enthusiasts.
-Sailing is regarded as one of the foremost sports in all of the BVI.
-Calm waters and steady breezes provide some of the best sailing conditions in the Caribbean.
+Sailing is popular sport in the British Virgin Islands, where the local climate and coastal conditions are well suited to recreational sailing.
+The territory's sheltered waters and generally steady winds support a range of sailing activities.

 Many sailing events are held in the waters of this country, the largest of which is a week-long series of races called the Spring Regatta, the premier sailing event of the Caribbean, with several races hosted each day.
 Boats include everything from full-size mono-hull yachts to dinghies.
 Captains and their crews come from all around the world to attend these races.
 The Spring Regatta is part race, part party, part festival.
 The Spring Regatta is normally held during the first week of April.

 Since 2009, the BVI have made a name for themselves as a host of international basketball events.
 The BVI hosted three of the last four events of the Caribbean Basketball Championship (FIBA CBC Championship).